Royal and viceregal transport in Canada: Rail

 Railways were a frequently used mode of transportation for royal and vice-royal parties from the mid-19th to mid-20th centuries; though, until the completion of the Canadian Pacific Railway (CPR), the viceregal party would have to pass through the United States in order to reach the western parts of Canada.
 Dedicated carriages were constructed and special trains reserved for official and private trips, but, unlike other vehicles, were never owned by the monarch, either as head of state or in a private capacity; instead, they were built and maintained by the railway companies—the Canadian National Railway (CNR) and the CPR—each always attempting to better the other in terms of luxury and conveniences.
 Prince Albert Edward was in 1860 the first royal to use a train in Canada; the CPR constructed for his tour two railway cars, one specifically for a sightseeing journey across the Victoria Bridge in Montreal after its opening by the Prince.
 Then, in the 1880s, Governor General the Marquess of Lorne and his wife, Princess Louise, were supplied with a railway car named Victoria for use in both travelling around the provinces and territories and as a mobile royal and vice-royal residence in parts of the country where amenities were minimal.
-When it was stopped at the yet-to-be-named capital of the North-West Territories, it was in this car that the Princess in 1882 named the new community Regina, after her mother, the Queen.
+When it was stopped at Pile o' Bones, which had just been designated the capital of the North-West Territories, it was in this car that the Princess in 1882 named the new community Regina, after her mother, the Queen.

 For the 1901 tour of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary), two railway cars were specially built by the CPR to serve as mobile royal quarters.
 One, named Cornwall, served as the day car, with a reception room panelled in Circassian walnut with blue and gold Louis XV ornament and fitted with a piano, as well as a dining room painted in a Watteau style, and a boudoir for the Duchess lined in silk.
-The other car, York, contained the bedrooms, reached through a green velvet lined vestibule, the Duke's in grey and crimson and the Duchess' in blue.
-Altogether the Royal Train, which always followed the viceregal and ministerial train, consisted of ten cars totalling 730 ft in length, the remainder being Canada, with an additional five sleeping cabins; Sandringham, the staff dining car; South Africa, housing the secretaries' offices and medical dispensary; and Australia and India, with further sleeping quarters.
+The other car, York, contained the bedrooms, reached through a green-velvet-lined vestibule, the Duke's in grey and crimson and the Duchess' in blue.
+Altogether the royal train, which always followed the viceregal and ministerial train, consisted of ten cars totalling 730 ft in length, the remainder being Canada, with an additional five sleeping cabins; Sandringham, the staff dining car; South Africa, housing the secretaries' offices and medical dispensary; and Australia and India, with further sleeping quarters.